andriydruk/andriydruk.github.io/content/post/introduction-to-c-for-android-developers.md

 ./toolchain/bin/clang fast-inverse-square-root.c -c
 ~~~

 This command will compile .c file into .o file (object).
 It's an intermediate object that will be used for creation of a static library.
-For deeper understanding what objects are we will use nm utility:
+For deeper understanding what objects are we will use `nm` utility:

-> The nm command can report the list of symbols in a given library.
+> The `nm` command can report the list of symbols in a given library.
 It works on both static and shared libraries.
 For a given library nm can list the symbol names defined, each symbol's value, and the symbol's type.
-It can also identify where the symbol was defined in the source code (by filename and line number), if that information is available in the library (see the -l option).
-The symbol type is displayed as a letter; lowercase means that the symbol is local, while uppercase means that the symbol is global (external).
+It can also identify where the symbol was defined in the source code (by filename and line number), if that information is available in the library (see the `-l` option).
+The symbol type is displayed as a letter; lowercase means that the symbol is local, while uppercase means that the symbol is global (external). <sup>[3](http://tldp.org/HOWTO/Program-Library-HOWTO/miscellaneous.html)</sup>

 Typical symbol types include: